noblecosmic/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-2. Collaboration is multiplication mandatory
-Score: 0.0% (Checks completed: 0.0%)
-Write a function that multiplies two integers.
+Write a function that prints the numbers, from 0 to 9, followed by a new line.

-Prototype: int mul(int a, int b);
+Prototype: void print_numbers(void);
+You can only use _putchar twice in your code